abingdonpta/abingdonpta/content/posts/2022-10-10 Cardinal Courier/index.md

 - Many thanks to our fellow garden friends at Thomas Jefferson Middle School for sharing their tomato and strawberry plants with the Abingdon Community Garden.
 Our “kindergardeners” and fellow Cardinals truly enjoyed the garden-fresh tomatoes.
 - Shout out to our picture day heroes — Amanda, Tina, Gina, and Long Branch parent Sarah for ensuring picture day went smoothly.
 - Another shout out to our fantastic volunteers for lending their time and energies to help make family science night a huge success.
-- Lastly, a gigantic thank you to the PTA Board — Ashley, Clare, Megan, Dan, Christian, Ken, and Meredith, — for their collective tenacity and dedication to Abingdon.
+- Lastly, a gigantic thank you to the PTA Board — Ashley, Clare, Megan, Dan, Christian, Ken, and Meredith — for their collective tenacity and dedication to Abingdon.

 ## ✨ The Abingdon Cardinal loves our school playground!